howilearnstatistics/howilearnstatistics.github.io/_posts/2019-1-31-Boston-housing-dataset.md

  3rd Qu.:396.23   3rd Qu.:16.95   3rd Qu.:25.00
  Max.   :396.90   Max.   :37.97   Max.   :50.00
 ```
 As we can see, there are 14 columns, that means there are 13 predictors we can use to train our model.
-It’s not a healthy practice to use all of our predictors to train our model as it could cause overfitting, which predictor we should use and which we shouldn’t will be discussed in another example.
-To get familiar with descriptions of these predictors, we type:
+To get familiar with descriptions of these predictors, we use:
 ```R
 > ?Boston
 ```